okta/workflows-templates/workflows/hardening_customer_verification_with_email_factor_challenge/readme.md

 # Hardening customer verification with email factor challenge

 ## Objective
-Hardening customer identity authentication is critical to improving security and avoiding fraud and should be baked into the customer journey both online and offline - whether it is shopping online or picking up takeout food from your favourite restaurant.
+Hardening customer identity authentication is critical to improving security and avoiding fraud and should be baked into the customer journey both online and offline - whether it is shopping online or picking up takeout food from your favorite restaurant.
 Hardening customer identity authentication creates two interesting challenges - validating the identity of the customer beyond traditional static password based authentication to include a reliable time-based one-time password (TOTP) and continuing to provide a frictionless experience without compromising security.
 ## How can Okta address this?
 [Okta Workflows](https://www.okta.com/platform/workflows/) makes it easy to automate identity processes at scale – without writing code.